annekroon/dictionaries-vs-sml/README.md

 ---
 ## Python scripts:

+### analysis

 #### run_classifier.py

-## Folders:

-##### helpers:
+### helpers / dataprep:

-here, you find helpers to parse the parliamentary questions and to scripts to prep the annotated data and merge with the original text files (newspapers + kamervragen)
+In the folder `helpers/`, you find helpers to parse the parliamentary questions and to scripts to prep the annotated data and merge with the original text files (newspapers + kamervragen)

+`kamervragen_parser.py` : use this script to parse the parliamentary questions

+`prep_annotated_data.py` : this scrips prepares the raw file with annotated data (derived from Qualtrics).
+`prep_kamervragen_data.py` : this script merges the annotated data with the text of the newspaper articles that were annotated
+`prep_newspaper_data.py` : this script merges the annotated data with the parsed questions belonging to parliamentary questions

 ## Commands: